Installation#

 sleap-diagnostic

-If you were not able to get SLEAP installed, activate the mamba environment it is in and generate a list of the package versions installed:
+If you were not able to get SLEAP installed, activate the conda environment it is in and generate a list of the package versions installed:

 Then, open a new Issue providing the versions from either command above, as well as any errors you saw in the console during the installation.
 Or start a discussion to get help from the community.